Randy Orton: World Heavyweight Championship reigns (2010–2013)

 Orton reignited his feud with Wade Barrett after both were named captain for a traditional 5-on-5 Survivor Series elimination match.
 On the November 11 episode of SmackDown, Orton lost a match to Barrett after Barrett poked Orton in the eye.
-On the November 14 episode of Raw, Orton won a rematch by disqualification after Team Barrett interfered.
-Orton's team was defeated at Survivor Series with Barrett and Cody Rhodes being the sole survivors.
+On the November 14 episode of Raw SuperShow, Orton won a rematch by disqualification after Team Barrett interfered.
+Orton's team was defeated at Survivor Series on November 20 with Barrett and Cody Rhodes being the sole survivors.
 Barrett then began attacking and distracting Orton during matches.
-At TLC: Tables, Ladders, & Chairs, Orton defeated Barrett in a tables match after he put Barrett through the table with an RKO.
+At TLC: Tables, Ladders, & Chairs on December 18, Orton defeated Barrett in a tables match after he put Barrett through the table with an RKO.
 Barrett and Orton continued their feud on the December 23 episode of SmackDown, where they brawled backstage and Orton hit Barrett with an RKO onto a car.
 This led to a Falls Count Anywhere match on December 30 episode of SmackDown, in which Barrett pushed Orton down a flight of stairs, resulting in a herniated disc, which sidelined Orton for four weeks.
-On the January 27, 2012 episode of SmackDown, he returned to the ring and attacked Barrett.
+On the January 27, 2012, episode of SmackDown, he returned to the ring and attacked Barrett.
 On the February 3 episode of SmackDown, Orton defeated Barrett in a No Disqualification match to end the feud.

-On the February 13 episode of Raw, Orton suffered a concussion after World Heavyweight Champion Daniel Bryan smashed Orton over the head with the title belt.
-Due to the injury, Orton was taken out of his Elimination Chamber match for the World Heavyweight Championship at Elimination Chamber.
-When Orton returned on the March 2 episode of SmackDown, he feuded with Kane and was defeated by him at WrestleMania XXVIII.
-Orton defeated Kane on the next SmackDown in a No Disqualification rematch and at Extreme Rules in a Falls Count Anywhere match to end the feud.
-He participated in a fatal four-way match at Over the Limit for the World Heavyweight Championship, where Orton failed to win after Sheamus pinned Chris Jericho to retain the title.
+On the February 13 episode of Raw SuperShow, Orton suffered a concussion after World Heavyweight Champion Daniel Bryan smashed Orton over the head with the title belt.
+Due to the injury, Orton was taken out of his Elimination Chamber match for the World Heavyweight Championship at Elimination Chamber on February 19.
+When Orton returned on the March 2 episode of SmackDown, he feuded with Kane and was defeated by him at WrestleMania XXVIII on April 1.
+Orton defeated Kane on the next SmackDown in a No Disqualification rematch and at Extreme Rules on April 29 in a Falls Count Anywhere match to end the feud.
+He participated in a fatal four-way match at Over the Limit on May 20 for the World Heavyweight Championship, where Orton failed to win after Sheamus pinned Chris Jericho to retain the title.
 On May 30, WWE suspended Orton for 60 days due to his second violation of the company's Talent Wellness Program.